Registration for the course is currently closed

 - Identify key intervention strategies for praxis dysfunction in children with autism.

 - Identify essential top-down and bottom up treatment principles that are appropriate for different praxis problems.

 - Recognize how various praxis problems impact functional performance and identify strategies for improving performance.

 Course Level: Advanced.
 There are no prerequisites for this course.

 Suitable For: Occupational therapists, OT assistants, physical therapists, PT assistants

 Domain: Performance Skills

 Contact Hours: This course is 6.0 contact hours or 0.6 AOTA CEUs.

-Completion Requirements: To earn contact hours for this course participants must view the recorded course in its entirety, complete all home activities, and complete the accompanying online exam.
+Completion Requirements: To earn contact hours for this course participants must view the recorded course in its entirety, and complete the accompanying online exam.